Jānis Ādamsons: Accusations against Andris Šķēle

 Throughout late 1995 to early 1996, Ādamsons accused then Prime Minister Andris Šķēle of provoking unrest with border and custom officials by deliberately and illegally sending through fake smugglers.
 He also accused Andris of embezzling 'foreign credits', and of deliberately bankrupting state-run industries in the interest of privatizing the personally profiting from them. Ādamsons was himself investigated to see whether or not this constituted slander.
 The Prosecutor General's office declined to prosecute either, finding no illegalities in their past behaviour.

 On 15 July 1996, Ādamsons went on television once again to accuse Šķēle of corruption, but also inferred that masons were partially responsible for the internal unrest in the government.
 By February 1997 Ādamsons was calling for an early election and characterized Šķēle's government as an authoritarian regime from which Latvia should be saved.

 In 2000 Ādamsons,. who was assisting with a 12-year investigation into the matter, publicly named Šķēle as a member of a ring of pedophiles selling young boys for sex.
 He defended naming Šķēle as a necessary action stating that he was "at the end of [his] rope...it was the only way to break the circle."

 Removal from Parliament and appeal

 In 2000, Ādamsons was removed from parliament after evidence surfaced that he had previously worked in collaboration with the KGB.
 An investigation ruled that as a member of the coast guard during soviet rule, he was subservient to the agency.
 In October 2006 the European Court of Human Rights reviewed a petition by Ādamsons to overturn his removal on the grounds that over 40,000 men worked for the border guards but he, specifically, was targeted for removal, when men like Janis Zascirinskis were allowed to stay in politics.

-2021 arrest
+Espionage charges

 On 11 June 2021, Ādamsons was arrested and charged with spying for Russia.
 The Saeima had voted to remove his parliamentary immunity the day before.
+He was convicted and sentenced to 8.5 years for spying for Russia on 9 November 2023, along with a Russian accomplice.

+Personal life

+Ādamsons credits his belief in 'Eastern Religions' and reincarnation as the reason "why I am so calm when it comes to the activities of dark forces, including masons' activities, everything that is taking place in Latvia.
+The light will win anyhow".

+Controversy

+In December 1996, Ādamsons left his loaded firearm hidden under a stack of paper during a meeting in the Saeima.
+This led to a permanent ban on handguns in the building.